stephencweiss/stephencharlesweiss.com/content/blog/2018-10-23/debugging-create-react-app.md

 (I used `$ npm -g ls` to see all globally installed modules.)

 # Issue 2
-## Uninstall didn’t error, but also didn’t remove the module
+## Uninstall didn't error, but also didn't remove the module

 It appears that only node packages that are at a depth of 0 can be uninstalled using the `$ npm -g uninstall <module_name> —save` command.

-Lucky me - `babel-loader` wasn’t at that depth.
+Lucky me - `babel-loader` wasn't at that depth.

 Again, returning to Stack Overflow for guidance, I found [this discussion](https://stackoverflow.com/questions/47763783/cant-uninstall-global-npm-packages-after-installing-nvm) helpful.

 > The list of things that you can npm uninstall -g is available at npm ls -g --depth=0

 To see which modules are available for uninstall, I used the command: `$ nvm use system && npm ls -g --depth=0`.
-The first half of the command was to see if `babel-loader` was pre-installed with my version of node (it wasn’t).
+The first half of the command was to see if `babel-loader` was pre-installed with my version of node (it wasn't).

 ```bash
 $ nvm use system && npm ls -g --depth=0